 - First of all, you can shoot Ultra HD videos and improve the quality of your channel.
 Besides, you can compress your 4K into 1080p and remain the quality just with the smaller size.

-- 4K video quality also can open a lot of doors in editing, will save your time in color banding, and allows you to improve your video stabilizing.
+- 4K video quality also can open a lot of doors in editing, will save your time in color banding, and allow you to improve your video stabilizing.

 - 4K resolution is expected to be the key in the near future, so most video makers and vloggers are already opting out of standard Full HD cameras.

 Additionally, what happens if you compress 4K video quality to 1080p?